simonjanssen/flow-like/README.md

 Flow-Like is built on the principle of democratizing technology.
 With Flow-Like we offer a standardized way of building software in enterprise that is easily accessible to anyone working on the project.
 Onboarding is a thing of the past.

 ---

-#### Contributing [Help wanted]

-We welcome contributions from the community!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get involved.

 #### License